lagonzalez1/Sentiment/README.md

 # Sentiment
 Sentiment analysis on twitter post.
 WordCloud image.

-This script allows you to input a twitter username and bases on their last 100 tweets show if their tweets have been generally positive or negative.
+This scrip analyizes the last 100 tweets from a user and displayes sentiment on the entire data set.

 Sentimenet Analysis: Sentiment analysis is the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information
 ![image](https://user-images.githubusercontent.com/38986377/171091764-1756c90b-df1b-432e-a9c3-9e52812e8099.png)

-Using:
+Dependancies:
 Python
 NLTK library
 Jupyter